NerdAler1/ContingencyPlan/README.md

 # Discord Message Attributes

 Below is the list of attributes tracked for the project, organized in a nested structure.
-Attributes that are finished being tracked are crossed out.
+Attributes that are finished being tracked are checked off.

 ## Attributes